alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 You have to wait for me.
 Please.

 No amount of pleading can change the facts: by my next one-on-one, I've done literally no research.
-I sheepishly try to cobble something together in time for my meeting, but I can't do much with no new ideas and no new code.
-(Besides, grad students are the sharpest bullshit detectors I know.
+I try to cobble something together in time for my meeting, but I can't do much with no new ideas and no new code.
+(Besides, researchers are the sharpest bullshit detectors I know.
 It comes with the territory.)

-In my meeting, I hear disappointment in his words, but I can't tell if he's actually disappointed or if I'm reading self-loathing because that's what I want to hear.
+In my meeting, I hear disappointment, but I can't tell if he's actually disappointed or if I'm projecting my disappointment in myself into his words.
 I finally have free time that afternoon, but I go home instead.
 I'm in too bad a mood to do any work.

 Instead of meeting up with friends, I lie on my bed